CameronWeller/3DGameOfLife-Vulkan-Edition/README.md

 # Vulkan HIP Engine

 A modern C++ engine that combines Vulkan for graphics and AMD's HIP for compute operations.
-This engine is designed to provide high-performance graphics and compute capabilities with a focus on cross-platform compatibility.
+This engine is designed to provide high-performance graphics and compute capabilities with a focus on Windows-native deployment.

 ## Features

 - Vulkan-based graphics pipeline
 - AMD HIP compute integration
 - Modern C++17 codebase
-- Cross-platform support
+- Windows optimization with Visual Studio support
 - Validation layer support for debugging
 - Memory pool for efficient resource management
 - Compute shader support